Entity Normalization Was Developed as Part of Google’s Annotation Framework

 A system and method identifying duplicate objects from a plurality of objects.
 The system and method normalizes name values of objects, groups objects into buckets based at least in part on the normalized name values, matches objects within the same bucket based on a selected matcher, and identifies the matching objects as duplicate objects.

 Andrew Hogue. the head of the annotation framework, which was a project that this patent was part of had a Google talk in 2011 which describes the focus of the team he was working with.
-The Video is called, “The Structured Search Engine” and if you watch it, you will get some insights into projects that came before and influenced the knowledge graph at Google.
+The video is called, “The Structured Search Engine” and if you watch it, you will get some insights into projects that came before and influenced the knowledge graph at Google.
 The video is:

 Google’s Annotation Framework

 Andrew Hogue left Google to join Foursquare, and his resume was posted online.
 In his resume, he indicated that he was in charge of a project at Google that was known as the Annotation Framework.
-The description of that position made it look like he was supervising a number of search engineers who were researching what appeared to be the following patents, one of which is named “annotation framework”, and a couple which mention a “fact repository” which sounds very much like a precursor to Google’s Knowledge Graph.
+The description of that position made it look like he was supervising several search engineers who were researching what appeared to be the following patents, one of which is named “annotation framework”, and a couple which mentions a “fact repository” which sounds very much like a precursor to Google’s Knowledge Graph.
 Hogue was also responsible for onboarding technology from the acquisition of Metaweb, and their freebase project which sounds like it was very similar in many ways to what the annotation framework was doing.
 This patent lists many of the related patents that came out along with this one, and those taken together provide some insights into what the annotation framework covered.
 For instance, the very first one, titled “Generating Structured Information” tells us about how information for local entities might be collected for something like Google Maps.
 This list of patents doesn’t disclose what this patent about Entity Normalization covers, but does a good job of providing context for why it covers what it does.
 I’ve linked to the ones listed in case you are curious about these related patents.

 This patent application potentially relates to the following U.S. Applications, which are part of that annotation framework: